OliverSherouse/OliverSherouse.github.io/_posts/2016-2-1-poll_forecast.markdown

 ---
 layout: post
-title: "How to Knock-Off Nate Silver: the 430 Election Forecast Model"
+title: "How to Knock Off Nate Silver: the 430 Election Forecast Model"
 date: 2016-02-01
 ---